Visiting Colmar is an essential step during a weekend in Alsace. The reputation of this beautiful city is well deserved!

 Guest rooms and apartments

 Looking for a superb guest room?
-See you at Villa Elyane, for which I had a big crush!
-Click on the link to read the dedicated article or check the prices here.
+See you at Villa Elyane, for which I have fallen in love!
+Click here to book.

-Other charming apartments, each with a different personality and a common spa, the 1834 & Spa.
-Click on the link to read the dedicated article or check the prices here.
+Other charming apartments, each with a different personality and a shared spa, the 1834 & Spa.
+Click here to book.

 0 Comments